 No matter what you’re reporting, find the story that’s in the data.
-Perhaps you’re making a point for more compliance investment – where does that data support that it would have a good ROI?
+Perhaps you’re making a point for more compliance investment – where does the data support that the investment would have a strong return?

 3. DO use clear and simple visuals

 You may love spreadsheets and PowerPoints, but they can be boring ways to present information if not carefully considered.
-If you present too much data, the board will tune out and merely passively receive your information.
+If you present slides with too much too much text and too many numbers, charts, and tables, the board will tune out and merely passively receive your information.
 You want them to be actively consuming it, so that they are inspired by what you’re saying.